Adelic line bundles on quasi-projective varieties: More functorialities of the pairing

 This is exactly the local intersection number

 See \cite[\S2]{CT} or \cite[Appendix 1]{YZ1} for basic properties of the local intersection number.

-Finally, we have the following result, which asserts that the two pairings are compatible. \begin{thm} Let $K$ be a non-archimedean field with a discrete valuation, and let $O_K$ be the valuation ring.
+Finally, we have the following result, which asserts that the two pairings are compatible. \begin{thm} Let $K$ be a non-archimedean field, and let $O_K$ be its valuation ring.
 Let $X$ be a projective variety of dimension $n$ over $K$.
 The Deligne pairings

 and

 are compatible with the analytification functors

 and